 Many clinics do not give out the cost of a podiatry visit on there website for various reasons.
-We don’t have a “Price” page because we want to have a chat to find out if our clinic is the best podiatry clinic for you just the same as if you gave us a call.
-Some people are only looking for the cheapest podiatrist in town and we understand.
+We don’t have a “Price” page because we want you to understand how we decide on the prices that we charge.

 - Comprehensive initial podiatry consultation – $80.00